projectcaluma/ember-emeis/README.md

         visible: true,
         readOnly: false,
         required: false, //marks this field as optional
-        placeholder: "some.translation.key" //ember-intl translation key or plain string },
+        placeholder: "some.translation.key", //ember-intl translation key or plain string },
       {
         slug: "test-input-2",
         label: "some.translation.key",
-        options: [  // insert a static list of options (value, label), or a (async) function which resolves to a list of options
+        options: [
-          {
+          // insert a static list of options (value, label), or a (async) function which resolves to a list of options {
             value: "option-1",
-            label: "Option one"
+            label: "Option one",
-          }
+          },
         ],
         type: "choice",
         visible: () => true,
         readOnly: false,
-        required: true, //marks this field as required }
+        required: true, //marks this field as required },
-    ]
+    ],
-  }
+  };
 }
 ```